mozmeao/snippets-service/docs/data_collection.rst

 Google Analytics
 ----------------

-The `snippets statistics server <https://google.com>`_ may proxy data to Google Analytics, with stripped IP information and with a unique to every request, randomly generated UID.
+The `snippets statistics server
+<https://github.com/mozmar/snippets-stats-proxy>`_ may proxy data to Google
+Analytics, with stripped IP information and with a randomly generated UID unique to every request.
 Google Analytics is never loaded within about:home.
 Some Mozilla websites use Google Analytics to collect data about user behavior so that we can improve our sites.